TejasKarambe/ProfileFinder/README.md

 git clone https://github.com/your-username/profile-explorer.git
 cd profile-finder

+## for backend:-
+cd backed
 npm install
+node index.js
+This will start the development server at `http://localhost:5000`.

+##for frontend
+cd frontend
+npm install
 npm run dev
-This will start the development server at `http://localhost:3000`.
+This will start the development server at `http://localhost:5171`.

 ## Usage